ant-design/ant-design-mobile-rn/components/notice-bar/index.en-US.md

 ### Rules

 - Be used to attract user's attension, the importance level is lower than `Modal` and higher than `Toast`.
+- It can also achieve a lightweight marquee effect.

 ## API